dortaldt/trivia-feed/PRIVACY_PERMISSIONS_AUDIT.md

 ## Conclusion

-Your app now has a clean privacy permission profile with:
+Your app now has a clean privacy permission profile.
+The main TCC crash issue is resolved.
+The microphone permission needs to be manually removed after each prebuild due to dependency requirements, but this is a minor maintenance step.
-- **No unnecessary permissions** that could cause App Store review issues
-- **Proper descriptions** for all required permissions
-- **No TCC violation risks** from missing permission descriptions

-The app is ready for production build and App Store submission from a privacy permissions perspective.
+**Current Status**: Ready for production build and testing in Xcode!